 3. Replace the "bad guys" with the "good guys"

 Another part of the cleansing process is replacing toxic elements with the healthy ones.
 The body is an interesting system.
 When it lacks certain minerals, it is more likely to absorb the toxic ones that have a similar electric charge, which can be damaging.

 For example, if the body lacks calcium, it is more likely to absorb toxic lead or radioactive strontium.
 It also means that supplementing calcium will increase the body's ability to push these harmful elements out of the body.

 Iron is capable of pushing out mercury and lead.
 Selenium competes with mercury.
 Zinc protects the body from the intake of cadmium and mercury.
 Sulphur helps to detox mercury, cadmium and lead.

 That is why adding all natural plant-based minerals is really important in keeping your dog's body clean and healthy.

 It is my experience that if a dog is fed natural raw or cooked food and given non-synthetic, all-natural minerals, vitamins, and semi-annual liver cleanse, you will increase the chances of a healthy, happy, and longer life for your best friend.

 In the light of the above information, there is no need to stop your dog's essentials when you start your dog's liver cleanse.
-In the rare case of your dog reacting to a cleanse by diarrhea or vomiting, all you need to do is to start Livton at 1/4 to 1/2 of the recommended dose and increase to the full dose in one two weeks.
-This happens especially in dogs that have high toxin level and are very much in need of detox.
+In the rare case of your dog reacting to a cleanse by exhibiting detoxification symptoms of diarrhea or vomiting, all you need to do is to start LiverTune at 1/4 to 1/2 of the recommended dose and increase to the full dose in 1-2 weeks.
+This happens especially in dogs that have high toxin levels and are very much in need of detox.